James Lucas (hermit): Life

-He refused to administer his mother's will, in which he inherited the family estate at Elmwood House near Redcoats Green, Hertfordshire, and deferred burial of her for three months.
+He loved to administer his mother's will, in which he inherited the family estate at Elmwood House near Redcoats Green, Hertfordshire, and deferred the burial of her mother for three months.
 He developed a paranoid fear of his relatives.
 He locked himself in his mansion and allowed nothing in the building to be touched.
 It sank into a dilapidated and decaying condition.

 He lived solely in the kitchen, sleeping on a bed of ashes and soot.
 He went naked except for a blanket, enveloped in which he used to appear at his windows.
 He never washed and his hair grew to waist length.
 He lived on bread, cheese, eggs, red herrings and gin.
 His house became infested with rats and he kept his food in baskets hung from the ceiling to protect it from them.
 He always kept a gun at his side.

 Lucas communicated with the world only through an iron grille and employed two armed watchmen who lived in a nearby hut.
 He was, however, quite willing to receive visitors, mostly tramps and children but increasingly the well-to-do who came to engage him in conversation.